 Is there a shuttle/ bus service to old Pasadena?

-The shuttle to Old Pasadena is operated by Bengal Bus program, division of the student government.
+The shuttle to Old Pasadena is operated by the Bengal Bus program, a division of the student government.
 For information about the schedule for the week, students can call the Student Activities Center at 323-259-2605.
 This free shuttle also takes students to locations such as Target and Trader Joes throughout the week.
 On the weekends, the Bengal Bus occasionally sponsors events such as a beach trip, Dodgers game, and other LA locations.
 Depending on the event, students may have to pay a small fee, but the transportation is free.

 Is there a Metro near school to get to Kaiser Pasadena?